-Rizi Xavier Timane is a female-to-male transgender Entertainer, pre-licensed psychotherapist and Certified Trans-sensitivity/Diversity Trainer who advocates for transgender rights.
+Rizi Xavier Timane is a female-to-male transgender Entertainer, a licensed therapist (LCSW) and Certified Trans-sensitivity/Diversity Trainer who advocates for transgender rights.
 Rizi is the winner of the 2019 Transgender visibility award which was presented to him at City Hall by Congressman, Mitch O’Farrell and the City of Los Angeles Transgender Advisory Council.
 Rizi currently works as an LGBT affirming psychotherapist at the L A LGBT Center, prior to which he most recently served as the Associate Director of the transgender health program at St John’s well child and family clinic, the oldest and largest provider of transgender specific health care in the United States.
 He was born and raised in Nigeria, West Africa.
 Rizi realized at age eight that he was a boy living in a girl’s body and approached his parents about this dilemma.
 His parents, converts to fundamentalist Christianity, responded with attempted exorcisms and other reparative therapies that sought to “pray the trans away.”
 This rejection and disapproval carried over to the community-at-large as well as peers at school making Rizi the victim of bullying and harassment driving him to years of alcohol and drug abuse and suicidal ideation.

 After enduring many years of being told that God/Source was opposed to him being LGBT and undergoing numerous exorcisms to pray the trans away, Rizi embarked on a spiritual journey to discover where he really stood with God or Source.
 After many years of studying religion, the Bible and attending seminary at the Claremont School of Theology, Rizi was delighted to realize that God/Source is accepting of all people, LGBT persons included.
 Thankfully, Rizi is now 12 years free from alcohol abuse and 14 years clean from using drugs.